dfernandeza/danifdz/src/pages/posts/15-02-2020-test/index.md

 > -- "it simply examines the objects as they appear at runtime, rather than needing the source code that creates the object." from dts-gen README.

-dts-gen provides a commandline tool but in this case we will use the API directly to write our own CLI, this will allow us to take advantage of other tools to get better results, I'll get back to this later.
+dts-gen provides a commandline tool but in this case we will use the API directly as this will allow us to take advantage of other tools to get better results.

 We will also use [fs-extra](https://www.npmjs.com/package/fs-extra) which is an extended version of the native fs node module to interact with the file system.